5 Back-to-School Safety Tips During the COVID-19 PandemicJune 29, 2021 - Katie McCallum

 It's important to make sure that your child's school is adhering to the recommendations set forth by public health officials — implementing every plan and measure needed to keep your child safe while at school.

-Schools should be proactively reaching out to you about these new safety measures, but make sure you have the following questions answered:
+Schools should be proactively reaching out to you about these safety measures, but make sure you have the following questions answered:

 - What changes have been made to classrooms, hallways, cafeterias and buses to ensure social distancing?